-We accept Anthem and Aetna insurance plans.
+We accept Anthem, Aetna, and Cigna insurance plans.
 We also offer special pricing for cash-paying patients for most procedures and work with you to submit to your insurance for reimbursement.

 Prior to the 1st Appointment

 Prior to your 1st appointment, please call the back of your insurance card and verify your behavioral mental health coverage.
 It is your responsibility to make sure that your visit will be covered or reimbursed by your insurance company.
 Please call our office for more information regarding your responsibilities.